Skip to main content

 • Your target audience for the outcome of the study

-You should be able to create groups with an equal number of subjects and include subjects that match your target audience.
-Remember, you should assign one group as a control and use one or more groups to study the effects of variables.
+Create groups with an equal number of subjects that match your target audience.
+Assign one group as a control and use one or more groups to study the effects of variables.

 Step 5: Plan how to measure your dependent variable

-This step determines how you'll collect data to determine the study's outcome.
-You should seek reliable and valid measurements that minimize research bias or error.
+This step determines how you’ll on the study’s outcome.
+Seek reliable and valid measurements that minimize research bias or error.

 Advantages of experimental research